dvdkouril/chromospyce/README.md

 pip install -e ".[dev]"
 ```

-All is set to open `example.ipynb` in JupyterLab, VS Code, or your favorite editor
+All is set to open `example.ipynb` in JupyterLab, VS Code, or your favorite
-to start developing.
-Any change made in the `js` folder will be directly reflected
+editor to start developing.
+Any change made in the `src/chromospyce/static`
-in the notebook.
+folder will be directly reflected in the notebook.